Review for MiddleWeb

 Read on to learn how you can become a MiddleWeb book reviewer.
 If you enjoy the experience and our readers respond to your reviews, we hope you’ll become a regular here.
 If you’re a publisher, contact us about submitting books for review.
 (Of course, the opinions of reviewers are their own.)

 Our Book Review Guidelines

 Our books are provided by interested publishers at no cost to us.
 We don’t endorse the books, just offer them for review.
 We pay the postage to send them to you ourselves, so please ask for books only if you intend to review them!
-You may keep a book or give it away to a colleague.
+When you’re done, you may keep a book or give it away to a colleague.

 How to Obtain Books to Read & Review

 1. Visit our current list of books available (Google Doc).
 This list is updated daily, so we recommend you get in touch quickly if you see something you’d like to review.
 (If you have difficulty accessing the Google Docs list, let us know.)

 2. In our current list, click on titles to find out more about the books.
 (Please make sure the book is one you are likely to review.)